Tutopiya Logo

 Last updated on

-Who this is for: Cambridge IGCSE Biology (0610) students who want transpiration — loss of water vapour from leaves and its role in moving water up xylem — to become a reliable source of marks instead of a vague definition mixed up with translocation.
+Who this is for: Cambridge IGCSE Biology (0610) students who want transpiration — loss of water vapour from leaves — to become reliable marks instead of a vague “plants lose water” answer.

-What query it owns: how to understand and revise transpiration in Cambridge IGCSE Biology (0610).
+What query it owns: how to understand and revise transpiration in Cambridge IGCSE Biology.

 Why this is safe: this page owns the transpiration revision-guide angle, while Tutopiya’s Transpiration subtopic page owns the learning resource and the free Transpiration quiz owns the practice.